Breastfeeding works on a simple supply and demand principle.

 Salmon can be grilled, fried or steamed and is delicious with a squeeze of lemon.

-15. Cumin seeds
+15. Cumin Seeds

 Cumin seeds can help boost lactation but need to be eaten in moderation.
 They can help with digestive issues and are sometimes used to burn fat.